xuchaoyong/booknotes/UNP.md

 #MSS and window size
 How much data should we put into each segment?
 A primary determinant of how much data to send in a segment is the current status of the sliding window mechanism on the part of the receiver.
 However, a sgemetn size that will never be exceeded regardless of how large the current window is.

+You can set the default value of window by changing SO_RCVBUF option in socket.
+However, the order should be followed.
+Listen and pre-connnect socket setting can be make sense.